biril/backbone-control/README.md

 Backbone Control
 ================

-Common UI elements, re-invented as data-driven Backbone components.
+Common UI elements, reinvented as data-driven Backbone components.
 This is a very early revision and further documentation is forthcoming.